cilium/cilium/Documentation/contributing/development/debugging.rst

   does apply the ``--tofqdns-min-ttl`` value but not the ``--tofqdns-endpoint-max-ip-per-hostname`` value.

-If an IP exists in the FQDN cache (check with ``cilium fqdn cache list``) then ``toFQDNs`` rules that select a domain name, either explicitly via ``matchName`` or via ``matchPattern``, should cause IPs for that domain to have allocated Security Identities.
+If an IP exists in the FQDN cache (check with ``cilium-dbg fqdn cache list``) then ``toFQDNs`` rules that select a domain name, either explicitly via ``matchName`` or via ``matchPattern``, should cause IPs for that domain to have allocated Security Identities.
 These can be listed with:

 .. code-block:: shell-session

-    $ kubectl exec pod/cilium-sbp8v -n kube-system -- cilium identity list ID         LABELS
+    $ kubectl exec pod/cilium-sbp8v -n kube-system -- cilium-dbg identity list ID         LABELS
     1          reserved:host
     2          reserved:world